mostrovoi/maha/README.md

 6.- I could have provided more value objects for the watch object, e.g. for the price and for the id so that these values are already checked at creation time

+7.- I have intentionally ignored the Accept header as we currently only support json as return value.
+Future improvements would also take Accept header and its different values into account